 Multiple Tooth Implant

 Dental implants are rapidly becoming the treatment of choice for restoring missing teeth because of their high success rate.
 They are used to replace the tooth roots that have been lost and are inserted into the jawbone using surgical means.
-Crowns, bridges, and dentures are some of the dental restoration options that implants can support when they have successfully integrated with the jawbone and become stable.
+Dental crowns, Dental bridges, and dentures are some of the dental restoration options that implants can support when they have successfully integrated with the jawbone and become stable.
 You can either have a single tooth implant or multiple tooth implants.
 Many people also use them as part of cosmetic dentistry.
 Consult Dr. David Wiley or Dr. Bradley Parker at Uptown Family Dental to learn which option suits you the best.

 What is the Difference Between Single Tooth Implants and Multiple Tooth Implants?